Saturday, October 22, 2011

 2005: "Waterloo" by Abba was voted as the best song in the 50-year history of the Eurovision Song Contest.
 Citizens from 31 European countries voted.

-2009: Luther Dixon, writer of "Mama Said" for the Shirelles, "Sixteen Candles" for the Crests" and many others, died in his hometown of Jacksonville, Florida.
+2009: Luther Dixon, writer of "Mama Said" for the Shirelles, "Sixteen Candles" for the Crests" and many others, died at age 78 in his hometown of Jacksonville, Florida.

 2010: B.J.
 Thomas sang the national anthem of the United States prior to the deciding game six of the American League baseball championship between the New York Yankees and the Texas Rangers in Arlington, Texas.